-Speaking of flavour, some wine people dismiss Verdejo as being reliable but rather bland.
-It’s true that some of the more mass-produced verdejo wines can be a bit like that.
+Speaking of flavour, some people dismiss Verdejo as reliable but rather bland.
+It’s true that the more mass-produced Verdejo wines can be a bit like that.
 But overlook this wine at your peril.

-A good wine made from Verdejo will give you some lovely fruit flavours like apple, fresh lime and maybe even a touch of melon.
+A good wine made from Verdejo will be brimming with fruit flavours like apple, fresh lime and maybe even a touch of melon.
 Mixed with aromas like fresh grass, pine and even a bit of fennel.

 And increasingly, winemakers in Rueda are experimenting with things like barrel fermenting which add touches of oak and vanilla to those fresh fruit ﬂavours that are typical of Verdejo.